Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 Discharging the Backwash Outside

-If you still choose to discharge into the bare ground despite owning a well/groundwater source, then it’s very important to consider the distance between your well and the drain.
-Make sure to discharge the backwash as far away from the well/water source as possible.
+If you still choose to discharge into the bare ground despite using a well, it’s very important to consider the distance between your well and the drain.
+To prevent contamination, make sure to discharge the backwash as far away from the well as possible.

 2. Discharging in a Dry Well